Azure/azure-rest-api-specs/specification/healthdataaiservices/data-plane/HealthDataAIServices.Deidentification/readme.md

-# deidentification
+# HealthDataAIServices.Deidentification

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for deidentification.
+This is the AutoRest configuration file for HealthDataAIServices.Deidentification.

 ## Getting Started